humblelistener/eventstore/Readme.md

 ```
 4. Ensure the dockerfile and evenstore.conf are in the same directory.

+*Note: Port exposing is currently limited, it can only use 2113 & 1113.*

 The image uses ONBUILD trigger to replace the configuration file.
 [Refer to ONBUILD section here](https://docs.docker.com/reference/builder/).